EricAutoTrader/Alpaca_Auto_Trader/README.md

 Ensure environmental variables are setup on your local machine.
 Alpaca provides good examples and how to info: https://github.com/alpacahq/alpaca-trade-api-python

 ## Set Schedules
-Update "run_aplaca.bat" and "run_aplaca_liquidate.bat" to include proper paths
+Update "run_alpaca.bat" and "run_alpaca_liquidate.bat" to include proper paths

-Schedule "run_aplaca.bat" and "run_aplaca_liquidate.bat" in your task scheduler (I use Windows Task Scheduler) which the user will have to setup manually.
+Schedule "run_alpaca.bat" and "run_alpaca_liquidate.bat" in your task scheduler (I use Windows Task Scheduler) which the user will have to setup manually.
 1. Create a daily M-F Windows Task to run "run_aplaca.bat" to buy the assets at the time of the opening bell or shortly after(ex.
 8:30AM CT).
 This batch file also sets stop losses.
 2. Create a daily M-F Windows Task to run "run_aplaca_liquidate.bat" to sell the assets just a few minutes prior to close (ex.
 3PM CT).